 How to get to Marsaxlokk and St Peter’s Pool

-Unfortunately there is no public transport that goes to St Peter’s Pool so that leaves you with two options: walk or pay for a somewhat overpriced taxi.
 The walk is nearly three kilometres long and will take about 35 minutes.
-The path from Marsaxlokk is fairly exposed to the sun so you should definitely bring water with you.
+The path from Marsaxlokk is fairly exposed to the sun so you should definitely bring plenty of water with you and make sure you’re wearing sunscreen.

 Should you visit on Sunday to see the Marsaxlokk Fish Market?